 - microform copies for both East and West Sussex, 1901

 - a surname index of the 1851 census returns for eastern Sussex.

 East Sussex libraries have a large collection of maps.
-Find out more about maps in libraries.
+Find out more about maps in libraries and archives.

 East Sussex Record Office has copies of Ordnance Survey 6 and 25-inch sheets, 1875-1930s, as well as many pre-1813 printed maps of the county.
 We also have an extensive series of pre-1840 manuscript estate maps.